 - Device-related thrombus: 3.3% with Amulet vs. 4.5% with Watchman

 Among patients with nonvalvular AF, the Amulet device was effective at LAA occlusion.
 The Amulet device was superior to the Watchman device at achieving no/minimal residual leaks around the device.
-The Amulet device was noninferior to the Watchman device with regard to safety and efficacy.
+The Amulet device was noninferior to the Watchman device with regard to safety and efficacy at 45 days.
+Superiority of closure with the Amulet device was sustained at 12 months.
 However, there were more procedure-related complications (device embolization and pericardial effusion), which decreased with operator experience.
 Device-related thrombus was low with the Amulet device despite few participants discharged on anticoagulation (21% in the Amulet group vs. 96% in the Watchman group).